casangi/cngi_prototype/README.md

 ### Design
 READ THIS BEFORE YOU CONTRIBUTE CODE!!!

 The CNGI code base is not object oriented, and instead follows a more functional paradigm.
-Objects are indeed used to hold MS and Image data, but they come directly from the underlying xarray/dask framework and are not extended in any way.
+Objects are indeed used to hold Visibility and Image data, but they come directly from the underlying xarray/dask framework and are not extended in any way.
 The API consists of stateless Python functions only.
-They take in an MS or Image object and return a new MS or Image object with no global variables.
+They take in an Visibility or Image object and return a new Visibility or Image object with no global variables.

 The cngi_prototype _repository_ contains the cngi _package_ along with supporting folders docs and tests.